silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/05_Form_Transformations.md

 $form->makeReadonly();
 ```

-To make all the fields within a [FieldList](api:SilverStripe\Forms\FieldList) read-only (i.e to make fields read-only but not buttons).
+To make all the fields within a [FieldList](api:SilverStripe\Forms\FieldList) read-only (i.e.to make fields read-only but not buttons):

 ```php
 use SilverStripe\Forms\FieldList;